0. Introduction

 4.1.1 General

-XXX has established, documented, implemented, and maintained at all times a Quality Management System for all products and service provided for use in the petroleum and natural gas industry.
-XXX measures the effectiveness and improves upon the Quality Management System in accordance with the requirements of API Spec Q1, 9th Edition & ISO 9001:2015.
+XXX has established, documented, implemented, and maintained at all times a Quality Management System for all products and services provided for use in the petroleum and natural gas industry.
+XXX measures the effectiveness and improvement of the Quality Management System by the requirements of API Spec Q1.
 Processes for XXX with inputs, outputs and sequences are given in Annexure-II & III.
 Processes include:

-Outsourced processes: Calibration of equipment is outsourced to external calibration agency.
-Transportation / delivery of products are often outsourced if necessary.
-The performance of the outsourced agencies are monitored and controlled.
-Necessary resources for the processes are provided by the management through HR and their responsibilities & authorities are defined and documented.
+Outsourced processes: The calibration of the equipment is outsourced to an external calibration agency.
+Transportation/delivery of products is often outsourced if necessary.
+The performance of the outsourced agencies is monitored and controlled.
+The management provides necessary resources for the processes through HR and their responsibilities & authorities are defined and documented.
 Risks and opportunities for each process are determined and necessary actions are planned to enhance desirable effects and eliminate/reduce undesired effects.
 Related Documented Information:

 4.1.2 Quality Policy